Updated: Sep 9

 The Respiratory Diaphragm is our primary breathing muscle.
 It is a dome shaped muscles that sits at the base of the ribcage.
 As we inhale, the diaphragm is designed to contract down with suction as our lungs are filled with fresh air.
 As the diaphragm releases its contraction, the exhale happens.
 As the diaphragm moves, it stimulates and massages the organs beneath it in the abdomen, assisting those organs to do their work more efficiently.
 On top of the diaphragm sits the heart, which is also taking cues from the way we are breathing.
 This video will give you a visual of how the respiratory diaphragm works.

 The good news is, with practice we can restore functional breathing.
 There are specific breathwork practices we can do to bring beneficial rhythm back to our body.
 Since we are able to manipulate our breath, we can choose to breathe in a way that sends other messages to the body, engaging our rest and renew branch of our ANS.
-Messages that say we are safe, we can take care of our regular bodily maintenance, digest our food, sleep soundly, etc. This is called ‘bottom up’ therapy, because we are working through the body to cause change in the nervous system.
+Messages that say we are safe, we can take care of our regular bodily maintenance, digest our food, sleep soundly, etc. This is called ‘bottom up’ therapy, because we are working through the body to cause change in the nervous system and ultimately, the mind.
 This can be done by practicing diaphragmatic breathing in as little as 5 minutes a day.

-You might see a theme here.
-We are never talking about
+You might see a theme here, we are never talking about

 just the breath, or